Introduction To Train Animation

-My video PowerPoint Tutorial on Kids Toy Train Animation begins at 1.15 as before that you see the Graphic Designing process of the Toy Train using the Shape Tools from the Insert tab.
-However, it could be a bit helpful for beginners who just started using PowerPoint for animation purposes.
-Let’s begin and the original animation inspiration is by:
+- My PowerPoint Tutorial on Kids Toy Train Animation begins at 1.15 and before that, you can learn the Graphic Designing process of the Toy Train using the Shape Tools from the Insert tab.
+This tutorial could be helpful for beginners who just started using PowerPoint for animation purposes.
+So, let’s start and the original animation inspiration is by:

 - Take a look at Figure 1.1 illustrating the WireFrame View (all objects without Fill Color but with just Black Outline) of Toy Train with Selection Pane displaying the name of all the objects on the presentation.

-- Figure 1.2 illustrating only those objects which are in motion.
+- Figure 1.2 illustrates only those objects which are in motion.

-- We only need to animate Tyres, Railway Line, Smoke and Background Image and that means the Train Body is standing still and only background image and tyres are moving.
-Not even the tyres as they are just spinning at one position.
+- We only need to animate the Tyres, Railway Line, Smoke, and Background Image and that means the Train Body is standing still and only the background image and tires are moving.
+Not even the tires as they are just spinning at one position.
 That is the background image which is creating an illusion of the movement.
 So, when you fit the body on top, then it completes the Kids Toy Train animation as shown in Figure 1.3:

 PowerPoint Animation Effects Used:

-- From the Effect tab, set the Amount to 360 Degree, no Smooth Start, End and No Bounce timings, No Auto Reverse and mind you that are the default settings of the SPIN effect.
+- From the Effect tab, set the Amount to 360 Degrees, no Smooth Start, End, and No Bounce timings, and No Auto Reverse, and those are the default settings of the SPIN effect.

-- We need to apply the same SPIN animation to the rest of the train tyres.
-So, you can either go with the Animation Painter to quickly replicate the same animation to the rest of the tyres or you can repeat the above steps to apply the SPIN animation to the rest of the tyres.
+- We need to apply the same SPIN animation to the rest of the train tires.
+So, you can either go with the Animation Painter to quickly replicate the same animation to the rest of the tires or you can repeat the above steps to apply the SPIN animation to the rest of the tires.
 Without the help of Animation Painter, you have to repeat the above steps 3 more times but the Animation Painter can make your life easier.
 Now, take a look at Figure 1.6:

-- Using the above steps, we have applied the SPIN animation on all the tyres and the static Train Body is now on the top of the tyres with a Village Background picture.
-Also take a look into Animation Pane, where you can see that all the tyres now have the Spin animation with similar Effect Options as mentioned above.
+- Using the above steps, we have applied the SPIN animation on all the tires and the static Train Body is now on the top of the tires with a Village Background picture.
+Also take a look into Animation Pane, where you can see that all the tires now have the Spin animation with similar Effect Options as mentioned above.

 - Audio File has been added to create an impression!
 You can download Free Stock Sounds from Soundbible or Google for the said Search Term.

-- In Figure 1.7 you can see the Starting Point of Left Motion Path in the Red Circle in right with a Green Rectangle and Ending Point in the Red Circle in the left with Red Rectangle.
+- In Figure 1.7 you can see the Starting Point of the Left Motion Path in the Red Circle on the right with a Green Rectangle and Ending Point in the Red Circle on the left with Red Rectangle.
 Keep in mind that when you need to create an infinite loop of animation without any flicker then you must be drawn an accurate Starting and Ending Point for the objects in PowerPoint.

 - The same goes for the Railway Line object.
 Apply the Left Motion Path with a short duration of just 2 seconds.
 The objects which are closer should have faster motion than the objects which are further away.
 The following two figures will illustrate to you that more clearly.

-- Secondly, Fade Out / Exit effect on the same Oval Shapes but with a Delay Timings of 0.50 Seconds because we want those Oval Shapes to be fade out after a little when moving upwards.
+- Secondly, Fade Out / Exit effect on the same Oval Shapes but with a Delay Timings of 0.50 Seconds because we want those Oval Shapes to fade out after a little while moving upwards.
 The duration of this effect is just 0.25 Seconds.
-As both these effects have different duration timings and one effect is starting with a delay will create an unseemingly (ovals coming appearing from different locations) bubble or smoke effect as shown below:
+As both these effects have different duration timings and one effect starts with a delay will create an unseemingly (ovals coming appearing from different locations) bubble or smoke effect as shown below:

 When you combine all the above techniques you get the Kids Toy Train Animation Scene in PowerPoint and I hope you got The Teacher Point!